LLM Flashcards: learn how language models actually work.

 Who made it?

-The deck started as study notes inside LLMs Research, an independent applied research lab publishing on KV cache compression, adaptive compute, and multi-agent systems.
-It grows alongside the research work.
+These cards started as study notes inside LLMs Research, an independent applied research lab publishing on KV cache compression, adaptive compute, and multi-agent systems.
+They grow alongside the research work.
 You can read more about the lab.